learning-layers/Tethys/README.md

 ### How to work with your feature branches

-    ./otherResources/mysql/create_db.sql

-1. **Assign JIRA ticket to yourself, create one if necessary**
+1 Assign JIRA ticket to yourself, create one if necessary

-2. **Create local feature branch from develop branch**
+2 Create local feature branch from develop branch

     git checkout develop
     git pull
     git checkout -b <your-developer-id>-<issue-name>

-3a. **Work on your local branch and commit them**
+3a Work on your local branch and commit them

-3b. **Rebase frequently and resolve conflicts**
+3b Rebase frequently and resolve conflicts

     git fetch origin
     git rebase origin/develop

-4. **Repeat 3a and 3b until feature is complete and passed all tests.
-Share/Push your branch**
+4 Repeat 3a and 3b until feature is complete and passed all tests.
+Share/Push your branch

     git push origin <your-developer-id>-<issue-name>

-5. **Let someone else review and merge your feature branch with the develope branch.
-Keep track of your actions in JIRA**
+5 Let someone else review and merge your feature branch with the develope branch.
+Keep track of your actions in JIRA

 ### Initial setup
 Before you can deploy our application you need to create a few files to fill in necessary information.